-3 Weeks of Activities - Grades 6–9 - Free
+Two Weeks of Activities - Posted Daily - Grades 6–9 - Free - Starts June 14

-This summer, teachHOUSTON fueled the love of STEM and innovation in students entering grades 6–9 through its first virtual STEM initiative called teachHOUSTON STEM Interactive.
-The interactive components of the program took place June 22–July 10.
-However, lessons, videos and assessments are available for use at any time.
+This summer, teachHOUSTON will fuel the love of STEM and innovation in students entering grades 6–9 through its second virtual STEM initiative called teachHOUSTON STEM Interactive.

-This program features three weeks of fun activities on various STEM topics including:
+This program features two weeks of fun activities posted daily on various STEM topics including: